rockorama/formact/README.md

-# Formact - A react form component
+# Formact - A react context for form components